Royal Hamilton Yacht Club: History

 In 1895, Alfred W. Peene designed the Victoria Yacht Club, at the foot of Wellington Street North, in Hamilton.

 In 1907, the Royal Hamilton Yacht Club was featured in a Hamilton Souvenir Calendar Published by Stanley Mills & Cl.
 Ltd., Hamilton, Canada.

-In 1915, the Royal Hamilton Yacht Club clubhouse burned.
+In 1915, the Royal Hamilton Yacht Club's clubhouse burned.

 In 1924, RHYC's Norman Robertson earned the right to represent Canada and he became this country's first Olympic sailor when he competed at the Paris Olympiad that year.
 In the years since, RHYC has been home to champions at the local, national, and international levels.

 In 1940-41, the Royal Canadian Navy Reserves scheme for training yacht club members developed the first central registry system.

 Many of the young sailors who have represented Canada in international competition have been members of, or trained by, the Royal Hamilton Yacht Club.
 For nearly half a century, RHYC's Youth Sailing Program, and, more recently, its Graduate Program, have helped these young men and women develop the skills and attitudes they need to excel in international competition.
 The success of these is due largely to the work of dedicated volunteers from the RHYC sailing community.
 Recent awards won by young Hamilton sailors include the E. Aileen Clarke Youth Performance Ranking Trophy awarded to the highest-ranking Club in the 13 and Under Provincial Youth Regatta Series (2005, 2001), and the Unistrut Central Youth Performance Ranking Trophy for winning the 16 and under series in 1998.

 The Club has also figured prominently in international match racing.
 In 1978, RHYC's Don Green and his crew took Evergreen to the Bayview Yacht Club in Detroit to recapture the Canada's Cup for Canada.
 Evergreen's feats are commemorated in The Club's Evergreen lounge.
 RHYC sailors defended the cup successfully in 1981 and 1984.

 In 2008, RHYC celebrates the 120th anniversary of its founding, the 50th anniversary of its Youth Sailing program, and the 30th anniversary of RHYC yacht Evergreen's victory in the Canada Cup.